Students outside the EU/EEA

 Who is entitled to reimbursement for healthcare services?

-When you are a full-time student at a college or university outside of the EU/EEA and are a member of the Norwegian National Insurance Scheme, you are entitled to reimbursement for expenses for health care services.
+Are you a full-time student at a college or university outside of the EU/EEA and are a member of the Norwegian National Insurance Scheme?
+Then, you are entitled to reimbursement for expenses for health care services.

 Confirmation of healthcare entitlements